davidkhala/delphi-fabric/README.md

 ## TODO
-- ca-service in node-sdk
+- ca-service in node-sdk (in progress)
-- TLS disabled, toggle testing
 - endorsement policy config